-You’ll never have more spare time than you have now during these lazy days of summer, so take advantage by learning a learn a new craft or polish up those you know but could use some fresh inspiration.
+You’ll never have more spare time than you have now during these lazy days of summer, so take advantage by learning a new craft or polishing up those you know but could use some fresh inspiration.

 If you love making things, you won’t find a more useful or personally gratifying craft than knitting.
 It’s quite the rage now.
 With only a few free lessons at a local knit shop or KnittingHelp.com, you’ll be knitting scarves and hats like a pro.
 Or search YouTube.com for “beginning knitting.”
 That’s how I taught myself to knit.
 Right now, I’m (still) knitting a coat!

 Decoupage is making a big comeback.
 Learn to dry the flowers of summer then use them to make beautiful gifts.
 Check out this free decoupage how-to.

 If you can cut, assemble, and glue things in place, take a look at The Posy Collection‘s unique patterns and kits, especially the Wood Block Nativity pattern, which is just adorable.
 The perfect choice for child- and grandchild-play!

 And what a lovely display when they’re done playing.
 Chances are pretty good you already have the materials you need to make this set—what you’re missing are the patterns and instructions.

 You’ll find lots of faith-based and patriotic cross-stitch kits a The Posy Collection as well.

 Other useful crafting ideas include everything from scrapbooking to making homemade soaps and herbed vinegars.
 And homemade wrapping paper and tags for your gifts.

 Search the Internet for how-to videos if you need some extra help with your craft.
 Sites like eHow.com offer endless videos to help you learn how to do make all kinds of crafts.
 You’ve got time!